NP-Complete - A Rough Guide

 This is a rough guide to the meaning of "NP-Complete".
 It is not intended to be an exact definition, but should help you to understand the concept.

 These are just my personal ideas and are not meant to be "rigorous".

 Its All About "Time to Solve"

-If you measure how long a program takes to run when given more and more difficult problems, such as sorting a list of 10 items, 20 items, 30 items etc, you can then plot the times and come up with a function.
+When you measure how long a program takes to run when it is given more and more difficult problems (such as sorting a list of 10 items, 20 items, 30 items etc) you can plot the times and come up with a function.

 t = x2

-But if the time went up exponentially or factorially, or something that exceeds what a polynomial can do, it would not be in "P".
-It is not solvable in "Polynomial" time.
+But if the time goes up exponentially or factorially, or something that exceeds what a polynomial can do, it is NOT in "P" (it is not solvable in "Polynomial" time).